Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries.typ

   #nb_heading([SG8], level: 2)
   - A robot cannot enter an alliance's goal unless they are double zoned

+  #nb_heading([SC7], level: 2)
+  - Alliances get an autonomous win point if they do the following tasks in the autonomous period:
+    - Remove triball from alliance match load zone
+    - Score triball in alliance goal
+    - End autonomous period with robot touching elevation bar

   #nb_heading([R12], level: 2)
   - The motors on a robot are limited to a total of 88W.
 The robot can have any combination of 11W and 5.5W motors.
 This means that robots can now have up to 16 motors.

   #nb_heading([Conclusion], level: 1)
-  Overall, Over Under is a very interesting season.
+  Overall, Over Under is a unique and intruiging season, and we are excited to get started.
 We find it especially interesting that robots can only hold one triball at a time, and that triballs can be loaded directly into the robot in the load-zone.
+In addition, the newly legal 5.5W motors allow for a large amount of new designs that were not possible before.

   After reading through the rules we identified these capabilities that our bot will need to have:
   - Needs to be able to pick up/put down match loads.
   - Needs to be able to climb.
-  - Needs to have an auton.
+  - Needs to be able to complete tasks during the autonomous period.
-  - Needs to be able to drive.
+  - Needs to be able to traverse the field.
   - Needs to be able to score triballs in offensive goal.
   ]

-  // TODO:
-  // add conclusion
-  // subsystems we'll have to design
-  // awp requirements
 )

 #create_entry(
-  title: "Create Schedule",
+  title: "Team Organization",
   type: "management",
-  date: datetime(year: 2023, month: 4, day: 19),
+  start_date: datetime(year: 2023, month: 5, day: 13),
   [

+    #nb_heading([Design Process], level: 1)
+    As stated in the pre reveal reflection we identified that our largest problem during the last season was our lack of structure and organization.
+In order to adress this issue we decided to have a set of steps for builders to follow while creating a system:
+    - Brainstorm possible designs
+    - Choose best design
+    - Create design in CAD
+    - Have design reviewed by fellow teamates and/or alumni
+    - If the design passed review, build it
+    - Test the system
+    - Iterate again

+    The crucial steps here are the design in CAD and review.
+CAD by itself cannot verify that the design will work in the real world, but the more eyes we can put on the design before building, the more mistakes we can catch.

+    Overall these two steps will make our designs much more error free, and save us time in the long run.

+    #nb_heading([Schedule], level: 1)

-    We created a schedule to give us a rough timeline of when we need to get things done by, up until the first competition of the season.
-We decided to use a gantt chart for this because it represents the diffent overlapping tasks and how long they take in a nice visual manner.
+    We created a schedule to get us a rough timeline of deadlines to help us meet our targets before the first competition of the season.
+We opted to use a Gantt chart for this because it represents the different overlapping tasks visually.
+This should help us meet our goal of staying more organized.
 Our team typically meets twice a week, for 3 hours at a time, so we've organized the chart on a weekly basis.

-    // TODO: add time for planning, expand document upper subsystems, no one knows what LemLib is yet.
     #image("./assets/mermaid/gantt.svg")

     We decided to dedicate the most time to building the subsystems, as these are easily the hardest part of the robot to build.
 We've also planned a 4 week cutoff before the first competition to give us time to test the robot thoroughly.

     Once the first competition happens we will update this schedule further.
   ]
 )

 #create_entry(
-  title: "Brainstorming Drivetrain Type",
+  title: "Brainstorming Drivetrain Components",
   type: "brainstorm",
-  date: datetime(year: 2023, month: 4, day: 19),
+  start_date: datetime(year: 2023, month: 5, day: 19),
   [
     #nb_heading([Drivetrain Type], level: 1)